Are you wondering if the keto diet and bodybuilding can work their magic with your body at the same time? Learn how to make that possible.

 Combining the keto diet with exercise will take the health benefits you’ll be getting to a whole new level.

-There is growing interest in the fitness world in using the keto diet to increase both strength and body composition, and as already mentioned, there is now plenty of science to back this too.
+There is growing interest in the fitness world in using the keto diet to increase both strength and body composition.
+As already mentioned, there is now plenty of science to back this too.

-You will need to take into account that when you first start the keto diet, you will not be well adapted to burning fat for fuel.
+You’ll need to take into account that when you first start the keto diet, you won’t be well adapted to burning fat for fuel.

 It’s during this stage that many bodybuilders give up, believing that the keto diet is not going to be right for them.

 However, you should persevere, drop a little weight if you need to and once you’re fully adapted, your strength will return.